Elizabeth Wilkinson: Boxing career

 In June 1722, Wilkinson challenged Hannah Hyfield of Newgate Market to what may have been one of the earliest advertised female prizefights in London.
-Her challenge in a London newspaper declared ”I, Elizabeth Wilkinson, of Clerkenwell, having had some words with Hannah Hyfield and requiring Satisfaction, do invite her to meet me on the Stage, and Box with me for three guineas".
+Her challenge in a London newspaper declared "I, Elizabeth Wilkinson, of Clerkenwell, having had some words with Hannah Hyfield and requiring Satisfaction, do invite her to meet me on the Stage, and Box with me for three guineas".
 They went on to specify that each woman would grasp a half crown in each hand, a rule that prevented the gouging and scratching common in eighteenth-century boxing.
 That year, she also fought a fishwife named Martha Jones, whom she reportedly beat after twenty-two minutes.

 In the 18th century, boxing matches were always bare knuckle, and bouts sometimes continued without pause until one competitor collapsed.
 Wilkinson was also skilled with daggers, short swords, and quarterstaffs, and the majority of her matches may have been fought with weapons.
-At the time it was common for women to fight topless, but Wilkinson and her opponents defined themselves as serious athletes by fighting fully clothed, with one advertisement from 1726 stating that the boxers would "fight in cloth Jackets, short Petticoats, coming just below the Knee, Holland Drawers, white Stockings, and pumps".
+At the time it was common for women to fight topless, so Thrasher suggests that Wilkinson and her opponents defined themselves as serious athletes by fighting fully clothed, with one advertisement from 1726 stating that the boxers would "fight in cloth Jackets, short Petticoats, coming just below the Knee, Holland Drawers, white Stockings, and pumps".

 Wilkinson became a fixture in the boxing venues of James Figg.
 Both Figg and Wilkinson were skilled self-promoters, and Wilkinson frequently engaged in trash-talk in her printed challenges.
 For example, in a published acceptance of a challenge from Ann Field, an ass-driver from Stoke Newington, Wilkinson declared that "the blows which I shall present her with will be more difficult for her to digest than any she ever gave her asses".
 By 1726, Wilkinson also frequently fought at James Stokes' boxing amphitheatre.